cannatag/ldap3/docs/manual/source/tutorial.rst

 ldap3 let you choose the method that the client will use to connect to the server with the ``client_strategy`` parameter of the
 Connection object.
 There are 5 strategies that can be used for establishing a connection: SYNC, ASYNC, LDIF, RESTARTABLE and REUSABLE.
-The MOCK_SYNC strategy can be used to emulate a fake LDAP server and it's useful while testing your application.
+The MOCK_SYNC strategy can be used to emulate a fake LDAP server and it's useful while testing your application without the need of a real server.

 As a general rule in synchronous strategies (**SYNC**, **RESTARTABLE**) all LDAP operations return a boolean: ``True`` if they're successful, ``False`` if they fail.
 In asynchronous strategies (**ASYNC**, **REUSABLE**) all LDAP operations (except Bind that always returns a boolean) return a number, the *message_id* of the request.
 With asynchronous strategies you can send multiple requests without waiting for responses, you get each response with the ``get_response(message_id)`` method of the Connection object as you need it. ldap3 will raise an exception if the response has not yet arrived after a specified time.
-In the ``get_response`` method this timeout value can be set with the ``timeout`` attribute to the number of seconds to wait for the response to appear (default is 10 seconds).
+In the ``get_response()`` method this timeout value can be set with the ``timeout`` parameter to the number of seconds to wait for the response to appear (default is 10 seconds).
-Asynchronous strategies are useful with slow server or when you have many requests with the same connection object in multiple threads.
+Asynchronous strategies are useful with slow servers or when you have many requests with the same connection object in multiple threads.
 Usually you will use synchronous strategies only.

 The **LDIF** strategy is used to create a stream of LDIF-CHANGEs.